jrdegbe/thamesthrive-api/docs/integration/js/index.md

 ```

 1. Correct `event source id`.
-2. Replace IP with the IP of Tracardi API.
+2. Replace IP with the IP of ThamesThrive API.
 Please mind the port and correct it as well
 3. The code here is truncated for the purpose of more readable documentation.

-Please notice that there is also the URL of Tracardi backend server.
+Please notice that there is also the URL of ThamesThrive backend server.
 Please replace the IP e.g. `192.168.1.103` with the
-address of your Tracardi server.
+address of your ThamesThrive server.